 Advising on the shape of the plane is the task of the aerodynamicist, who must consider the impact of all these forces in the design of the aircraft.
 To do this, plane components are placed inside wind tunnels which demonstrate how airflow will curl around the parts.
 Computational fluid dynamics helps simulate the flow of air around components.
 However, as we’ve seen, arriving at a perfect understanding of how airflow will interact with airplane components is simply not possible, which is why it’s similarly not possible to deduce an optimal aerodynamic shape.
 There’s still a lot of mystery involved here which makes aerodynamic design more of an art than a science.

 This barely scratches the surface of airplane design.
 Plane designers also need to consider the structural stresses the plane will bear as it repeatedly ascends and descends from high altitudes.
-This has implications on everything from how the fuselage will be designed, wherein fuel will repeatedly expand and contract, to the types of materials used in construction of the plane.
+This has implications on everything from how the fuselage will be designed, wherein fuel will repeatedly expand and contract, to the types of materials used in the construction of the plane.

 Source: Flight Global